mattyfew/lectures/node_workshop/README.md

    1. `index.html` & `server.js`
 2. `npm init` your directory
    1. Go into `package.json`, change the start script to `"start": "node --harmony-async-await server"`
+3. `npm install —save express`
-3. Create your server.
+4. Create your server.
-4. Create your html file.
+5. Create your html file.
-5. Style it.
+6. Style it.
-6. Deploy using **Now**.
+7. Deploy using **Now**.
-7. Go brag to all your friends, your website is now live on the internet!
+8. Go brag to all your friends, your website is now live on the internet!